cdotl-au/BTC_Check_File/README.md

 Processes an input file of words or passphrases and converts them to bitcoin wallets addresses and checks for a match in the blockchain wallet text fie containing wallets with balances.

-This was coded for a brainwallet where I only had some of the words and using other code which I may upload later I could include the known words and X amount of valid words to append etc.
+This was coded for a brainwallet where I only had some of the words and using other code which I may upload later I could include the known words and X amount of valid words to include and test with.

 Steps: